 Difficult labor, regardless of its cause, can also increase the chance of the baby experiencing a birth injury.
 One of the most common reasons that women experience a difficult labor is because the baby is not in the proper birth position.
 This can cause the cord to become wrapped around the baby’s neck.

 Sadly, another common cause of birth injuries is improper medical care.
 When signs of fetal distress are ignored by labor and delivery professionals, the chance of the baby suffering a birth injury is drastically increased.
 This is why it is so important for labor and delivery professionals to understand and use the most current standards of care.

 Birth Injuries Are Serious Matters

 Birth injuries are serious matters.
 They can cause permanent, lifelong disabilities for your child.
 The permanent disabilities caused by birth injuries can result in an increase in medical expenses and the need for permanent care in the future.
-If your baby suffered a birth injury, call Goldwater Law Firm to learn about your options.
+If your baby suffered a birth injury, contact Goldwater Law Firm to learn about your options.
 We provide compassionate representation and help our clients hold medical professionals accountable for birth injuries.
 To schedule your free case evaluation, call Goldwater Law Firm now.
 The consultation is free and confidential.